 Set up the parameters for time-lapse imaging [1-TXT], making sure to program steps for light exposure during the interval period of the time-lapse imaging as light has a major impact on plant immunity [2].

 MED: Talent, at the workstation computer, sets the parameters as described.

-TEXT: Zeier, J. et al. Planta.
-(2004).
+We shot these screen shots with the camera but Shige san will try to install screen capture software and send the screen captures later.
+This is just in case the screen capture software doesn’t work.
 SCREEN: *To be provided by authors: Set up the parameters of time-lapse imaging.
 Show the program steps for light exposure during the interval period.
 Authors: Please upload all screen capture videos to your project page.
+This shot is not needed.

 Use the conventional YFP filter to visualize the YFP signal [1-TXT].
 Use the Texas Red filter to visualize chlorophyll autofluorescence so that the PCD domain is visible as a dark area surrounded by YFP-positive cell layers [2-TXT].

-SCREEN: *To be provided by authors: Show a TFP filter being used to visualize the YFP signal.
+SCREEN: *To be provided by authors: Show a YFP filter being used to visualize the YFP signal.
 Authors: Please upload all screen capture videos to your project page.
 TEXT: Excitation 500-520 nm; Emission 540-580 nm.

 SCREEN: *To be provided by authors: Show a Texas Red filter being used to visualize chlorophyll autofluorescence.
 Authors: Please upload all screen capture videos to your project page.
 TEXT: Excitation 540-580 nm; Emission 610 nm long pass; Betsuyaku, S. et al. Plant & Cell Physiology.
 (2018).